 After an exciting adventure on top of the world head back towards Lukla after a great successful time.
 Morning a nice walk from Pheriche with down and ups and then reach Pangboche, with close views of Ama Dablam.
 From here descend to cross a river with a climb to Tengboche.
 From here onward back into tree lines, with down and ups to Shanasa village.
 As the walk gets better on a gradual winding path to reach Namche for an overnight halt.

 Today can be a long stretch of walks but easier on the downhill to reach by the river bank and the past Sagarmatha National Park near Monjo village to reach Phakding.
 From here on the gradual winding trail with the last final climb to reach the end of the trek at Lukla for the last overnight around the high Khumbu and Everest region.

 On achieving great triumph and success on top of Mt.
 Everest, depart from the lodge to Lukla airport, where the morning flight reaches you back at Kathmandu.
 From the airport, transfer to your respective hotels with a free day to enjoy the hustle-bustle city life of Kathmandu.

-It is always best and wise to have a spare or contingency day, in case of flight delay and might lead to cancellation.
+It is always best and wise to have a spare or contingency day, in case of a flight delay that might lead to cancellation.
 Due to bad unfavorable weather conditions for small planes to operate which can happen even in the best time of the seasons.
-On these two free days, one can enjoy individual activities and shopping for souvenirs or take a tour of Kathmandu's ancient cities site within Kathmandu, Patan, or Bhaktapur.
+On these two free days, one can enjoy individual activities and shopping for souvenirs or take a tour of Kathmandu's ancient city sites within Kathmandu, Patan, or Bhaktapur.

 Go back Go to top